France-ioi/algorea-devdoc/items/attempts.md

 # Attempts, Results, and Propagation

 **Results** are, for a given participant (user or team), the score, starting time, validation status, ... which has been obtained on a given item, for an attempt.
-Results may be the aggregation of several answers (for tasks) or from the results of child items (for chapters and skills).
+For tasks, a result is the aggregation of several answers.
+For chapters and skills, a result is the aggregaton from the results of child items.

-By default, all results are related to a default **attempt** (with id "0") but a participants may decide to redo a task or a full chapter from scratch, so as a new **attempts**.
+By default, all results are related to a default **attempt** (with id "0") but a participants may decide to redo a task or a full chapter from scratch, so as a new **attempt**.
 For some tasks, re-trying them in another attempt create another variation of the same task.
-Only items which supports multiple attempts (`items.allow_multiples_attempts`) can a several attempt for a same participant.
+Only items which supports multiple attempts (`items.allow_multiples_attempts`) can have several attempts for a same participant.

 ## Design